command-line-interface-pages/v2-tooling/clip-parse/README.md

 ```

 > :information_source: Note: prefer the second way to install if you want to
-> be able to easily uninstall script with its man page.
+> be able to easily uninstall parser with its man page.

 ## Uninstallation :disappointed: